 Important Note/ Always, always check the requirements of your local préfecture before you start the CDS process.
 Although the application process is very similar across France, local préfectures will often have slight differences.
 So, they might have slightly different paperwork requirements (including which pieces might need to be translated), plus they might have slightly different systems (for appointments and such).
 Don’t just take my word for it.
 Check local requirements on your prefecture website first!

-Register Your Request At Your Local Préfecture – Within 3 months of your arrival in France, you must present yourself at your local préfecture to register your request to apply for a CDS.
+Register Your Request At Your Local Préfecture* – Within 3 months of your arrival in France, you must present yourself at your local préfecture to register your request to apply for a CDS.
 At this visit they will enter your request into the system, and you will receive an appointment date for deposit & review of your full application, likely some weeks or months later.
 It’s a good idea for both you and your spouse to go to this first meet together, and you should bring (at a minimum) your current passports, proof of residence/address (see below) and a French contact telephone number.
 You may also be asked for other documents (depends a bit on the person at the préfecture), but most folks seem to get through this step with just those details.
 Note that some préfectures are only open certain days for this.
-For example, in our department in Haute Garonne, you can only make a “premiere demande” (= first request) on Mondays, whereas in other departments it might be first-come-first-serve on any day, or by appointment only, or online only through the prefecture website.
+For example, in our department in Haute Garonne, you can only make a “premiere demande” (= first request) on Mondays, whereas in other departments it might be first-come-first-serve on any day, by appointment only, or online only through the prefecture website.

 Deposit Your Dossier & Complete The Interview -> At your official appointment date at the préfecture, you’ll be required to deposit the full “dossier” for your CDS application, including all supporting documents (see below).
 You will likely also be interviewed and asked questions about why you’re asking to stay in France, and how you plan to support yourself while you are here.
 Again, it’s best for both you and your spouse to go together to this, and if you do not speak enough French to make it through the appointment, it’s a good idea to bring a friend or interpreter who can.
 If the prefecture accepts your dossier, you’ll be given a recepissé (basically a paper receipt) that shows you’ve applied for a CDS.